James-HoneyBadger/reversi-deluxe/docs/IMPROVEMENTS.md

 ## Overview

-This document chronicles the evolution of HB_Reversi from a monolithic single-file implementation to a professional, modular game application.
+This document chronicles the evolution of Iago Deluxe from a monolithic single-file implementation to a professional, modular game application.
 Version 2.0 represents a complete architectural refactoring while maintaining 100% backward compatibility.

 ### Improvement Philosophy